datapeice/anomalia/README.md

 ## The Bolt Item

 The Bolt is a STALKER-inspired anomaly detector tool.
 - Crafting Recipe: 1 Iron Nugget yields 4 Bolts (shapeless crafting).
-- Usage: Right-click to throw a bolt forward.
-- Anomaly Detection:
-  - In gravity and lift zones: The bolt accelerates upward or floats.
-  - In vortex and tornado zones: The bolt swirls in a spiral toward the chunk center.
-  - In super trampoline zones: The bolt bounces high into the air.
-  - In horizontal wind zones: The bolt gets pushed sideways.
-  - In ice and fire zones: The bolt emits snowflake trails or flame sparks.
-  - In electric and explosive zones: The bolt emits electric sparks.
-  - On landing: The bolt scans the chunk and displays detected anomalies in chat.
-It can be picked back up.

 ---

 ## Configuration (config/anomalia.json)